mimic-sussex/sema/assets/tutorial/03-machine-learning/03-streaming-ml-lc/index.md

-# Data Streams: Sending data from the machine learning window to the livecoding window
+# Data Streams: Sending data from the JavaScript window to the livecoding window

-In this tutorial, you will need to open the Javascript console.
+In this tutorial, you will need to open the JavaScript console.
 You can do this in Chrome by opening the 'Developer Tools' (F12 key) and choosing the console tab.

-In the default language, you can use ```fromJS``` to receive data from the ML window.
+In the default language, you can use ```fromJS``` to receive data from the JS window.
 You can also use this in the Sema type system for custom languages.
 The first argument is the channel number on which to receive data.
 A second optional argument controls timing, we'll look at that later.

 ## Sending single value streams